lyteword/chspurgeon-tod/volume-6/psalm-122.md

 **Verse 7.**

-1\.Where peace is most desirable: "Within thy walls."
+1\.
+Where peace is most desirable: "Within thy walls."
 Within town walls, within house walls, but principally within temple walls.

-2\.Where prosperity is most desirable.
+2\.
+Where prosperity is most desirable.

 a) In the closet.